Malnormalulos-git/dice-bot/README.md

 # Dice-bot for Discord
 ## Features

-Multiple dice rolling types:
+1. Multiple dice rolling types:

-  Regular rolls (sum of all dice)
+- Regular rolls (sum of all dice)
-  Highest roll (takes the highest result)
+- Highest roll (takes the highest result)
-  Lowest roll (takes the lowest result)
+- Lowest roll (takes the lowest result)
-  Average roll (takes the average of all rolls)
+- Average roll (takes the average of all rolls)

-Support for multiple expressions in one command Grouping with parentheses
+2. Support for multiple expressions in one command
+3. Grouping with parentheses
-Mathematical operations (+, -, *, /)
+4. Mathematical operations (+, -, *, /)
-Detailed roll results
+5. Detailed roll results
-Support for large outputs via file attachments
+6. Support for large outputs via file attachments

 ## Usage
 Basic Commands

-/roll <expression> - main dice rolling command
+/roll 'expression' - main dice rolling command

-/r <expression> - shortened version of /roll
+/r 'expression' - shortened version of /roll

 /help - shows help information

+Also you can roll just by message with prefix (to enable this feature and specify the prefix, make certain changes at config file, the details in Configuration section.
+Also you need to  toggle on 'Message Content Intent' at [Discord Developer Portal](https://discord.com/developers/applications) > "Bot"): 'prefix''expression'

 ## Expression Examples